jquery/learn.jquery.com/README.md

 The template that controls the site's appearance is a [child theme](https://github.com/jquery/web-base-template/tree/master/themes/learn-jquery-com) of the jQuery [web base template](https://github.com/jquery/web-base-template), and any issues with the presentation should be directed to [that repository](https://github.com/jquery/web-base-template).

-### Site Organisation
+### Site Organization

 All of the content lives inside of the subdirectories of the `content` directory.
-Each of these subdirectories is considered a **category**, and contains one or more **articles** as well as a `dex.md` file that specifies the category's human-readable title, as well as an overview of the category for its landing page.
-The order that categories and articles appear in the site is controlled by the [`order.yml`](https://github.com/jquery/learn.jquery.com/blob/master/order.yml) file, which simply lists the folder names and file names in the order they should appear.
+Each of these subdirectories is considered a **category**, and contains one or more **articles**.
+Each category also contains a `dex.md` file that contains the category's human-readable title and an overview, which will appear on the category's landing page.

+An [`order.yml`](https://github.com/jquery/learn.jquery.com/blob/master/order.yml) file controls the order that categories and articles appear in the site.
 Categories or articles that do not appear in this file will not be published in the production site.

 ### YAML Conventions